vintasoftware/django-templated-email/README.rst

 * If you do (and you should) set a value for **template_dir**, remember to include a trailing slash, i.e. *'my_app_email/'*
 * The deployed app may use a different backend which doesn't use the django templating backend, and as such make a note in your README warning developers that if they are using django_templated_email already, with a different backend, they will need to ensure their email provider can send all your templates (ideally enumerate those somewhere convenient)

-Notes on specific backends:
+Notes on specific backends
 ==============================

-Using vanilla_django:
+Using vanilla_django
 --------------------------

 This is the default backend, and as such requires no special configuration, and will work out of the box.
 By default it assumes the following settings (should you wish to override them)::